-The Act is currently expected to enter into force in Q2-Q3 2024, with different obligations then taking effect in stages.
+The Act enters into force from 1 August 2024, with different obligations then taking effect in stages.
 Some key dates are outlined below:

-- AI Act prohibitions will start to be enforced six months after the Act enters into force (Q4 2024 Q1 2025). - GPAI obligations will take effect 12 months after entry into force (Q2-Q3 2025), but with one exception: GPAI models which have been placed on the market before this date will have an additional 24 months to comply (so from Q2-Q3 2027). - Most other obligations will take effect 24 months after the Act enters into force (so, Q2-Q3 2026). - However: - ► Obligations for AI systems that are classified as high-risk because they are a safety component of a system that is subject to Union harmonization legislation (listed in Annex II), will only take effect 36 months after the Act enters in force (so from Q2-Q3 2027). - Obligations for high-risk AI systems intended for use by public authorities that were on the market before the entry into force of the AI Act, will only take effect 48 months after entry into force (so from Q2-Q3 2028).
+- Al Act prohibitions will start to be enforced six months after the Act enters into force (so, from 2 February 2025). - ► GPAI obligations will take effect 12 months after entry into force (2 August 2025), but with one exception: GPAI models which have been placed on the market before this date will have an additional 24 months to comply (so from 2 August 2027). - Most other obligations will take effect 24 months after the Act enters into force (so 2 August 2026). - However: - Obligations for AI systems that are classified as high-risk because they are a safety component of a system that is subject to Union harmonization legislation (listed in Annex I), will only take effect 36 months after the Act enters in force (so from 2 August 2027). - Obligations for high-risk AI systems intended for use by public authorities that were on the market before the entry into force of the AI Act, will only take effect from 31 December 2030).